deepaksood619/deepaksood619.github.io/docs/ai/computer-vision-cv/cv-libraries-tools.md

 # CV - Libraries / Tools

-## YOLO - You Only Look Once

 ## SSD - Single Shot MultiBox Detector

-- **Single Shot:**this means that the tasks of object localization and classificationare done in asingleforward passof the network
+- **Single Shot:** this means that the tasks of object localization and classificationare done in asingleforward passof the network
-- **MultiBox:**this is the name of a technique for bounding box regression developed by Szegedy et al.
+- **MultiBox:** this is the name of a technique for bounding box regression developed by Szegedy et al.
-- **Detector:**The network is an object detector that also classifies those detected objects
+- **Detector:** The network is an object detector that also classifies those detected objects

 ## OpenCV (CV2)